Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT: The proposed method

 in the $\xi$ and $\eta$ directions, $h$ being the grid spacing.
 We assume $n$ is even.
 This grid has $M=n^2$ targets, and (ignoring its left-most column and bottom row) is centered on the origin.
 If we relabel the grid points as $(hk_1,hk_2)$ for integer indices $-n/2\le k_1,k_2 < n/2$, and define rescaled source points $\tilde{x}_j := (2\pi h/\lambda z) x_j$ and $\tilde{y}_j := (2\pi h/\lambda z) y_j$, the middle step \eqref{nufft3} can be written

-which is precisely the so-called type 1 \cite{dutt} (or adjoint \cite{nufft3}) NUFFT.
-Its nonuniform points $(\tilde{x}_j, \tilde{y}_j)$ are only defined modulo $2\pi$, and may need to be ``folded'' back into a valid input domain such as $[-\pi,\pi)^2$.
+which is precisely the so-called type 1 NUFFT \cite{dutt} \ch{ (also known as the ``adjoint NFFT'' \cite{usingnfft}). } Its nonuniform points $(\tilde{x}_j, \tilde{y}_j)$ are only defined modulo $2\pi$, and may need to be ``folded'' back into a valid input domain such as $[-\pi,\pi)^2$.
 If the grid width is similar in size to $\Omega$, then it is easy to check that such a folding is only needed if $n$ is less than of order $\fr$, ie, the target grid under-resolves the diffracted field $u$.
 This is probably not a common use case.

 The total cost for the regular grid case is $\bigO(N + M \log M)$, which, recalling \eqref{Ngro} and $n=\bigO(\fr)$, is $\bigO(\fr^2 \log \fr)$.
 In practice, we find that for the same number $M$ of targets spanning the same domain, and the same tolerance $\eps$, this regular grid version is around four times faster than the above arbitrary target version, because the type 1 NUFFT is faster than the type 3 for the same space-bandwidth product \cite{finufft}.
-The generalization to translated, rectangular target grids is simple, achieved through pre-phasing in step 1, and we will not present it here.
+The generalization to rectangular target grids \ch{with arbitrary translations} is simple, achieved through pre-phasing in step 1, and we will not present it here.